dskvr/Pyrosphere/readme.md

 	- Checking for Connection "is there serial"
 		- *if there is... we're reading the data
-			- applying the data in realtime to the global scope after routing -otherwise we are running 'Auto Pilot'
+			- applying the data in realtime to the global scope after routing
+	- otherwise we are running 'Auto Pilot'
-		-loading the pattern/animation
+		- loading the pattern/animation
-			-apply first frame to frameBuffer
+			- apply first frame to frameBuffer
-	-running conditions on timing to determine whether or not to...
+	- running conditions on timing to determine whether or not to...
-		-Check valves against pinmap timestamps.
+		- Check valves against pinmap timestamps.
-	-Add nextframe to buffer
+	- Add nextframe to buffer
-	-turn on the valves.
+	- turn on the valves.
-	-next frame (reset frame buffer)
+	- next frame (reset frame buffer)

 		serialRouting is called at the wrong point in the scope to work with set valves.